green-dino/achieving_standards/docs/index.md

 # Protecting Businesses in the Digital Age
 ---
 ## Introduction

-- There is an importance to secure our digital assets so we can conduct our online business with protections from harm.
+- Digital businesses require robust security measures to ensure their operations remain unaffected and resilient in the face of various threats.
+- It's also important to train employees to recognize potential scams and signs of security breaches.
+This understanding is crucial as it allows them to act promptly and effectively in the event of a security incident
 ---
-## Information Security: Guarding Against Cyber Threats
+## Information Security:
+### Guarding Against Cyber Threats
 - The increasing reliance on computers in business operations
 - The vulnerability of small and medium-sized enterprises (SMEs)
 - Examples of cyber threats: ransomware attacks, business email compromises
 - Implementing comprehensive cybersecurity measures to mitigate risks
 ---
-## Physical Security: Protecting the Tangible
+## Physical Security:
+### Protecting the Tangible
 - The significance of physical security in addition to cybersecurity
 - The risk of direct system access through physical breaches
 - Regular testing and evaluation of physical security measures
 ---
-## Executive Security: Safeguarding Sensitive Information
+## Executive Security:
+### Safeguarding Sensitive Information
 - Executives as prime targets for cybercriminals
 - Understanding executives' exposure on the internet and dark web
 - Implementing appropriate security measures to protect executives and sensitive information
 ---
-## Counter and Operational Intelligence: Staying Ahead of Threats
+## Counter and Operational Intelligence:
+### Staying Ahead of Threats
 - Gathering intelligence and preventing others from doing so
 - Threats posed by nation states and companies
 - Effective counter and operational intelligence for proactive risk mitigation
 ---
-## Threat Intelligence and Awareness: Understanding the Enemy
+## Threat Intelligence and Awareness:
+### Understanding the Enemy
 - Importance of understanding how attackers target businesses
 - Cybersecurity awareness for every individual within the organization
 - Educating employees on common attack vectors and best practices
 ---
-## Cyber Career - Jumpstart: Transitioning into Cybersecurity
+## Cyber Security - Jumpstart:
+Transitioning into Cybersecurity
-- Specialized course for a fast and painless career transition
+- Specialized course for a fast and painless transition
-- Framework for plotting a career path, obtaining certifications, and private coaching
+- Framework for plotting a  path, obtaining certifications
 ---
+## Workshops:
-## Workshops: Empowering Organizations with Playbooks and Frameworks
+### Empowering Organizations with Playbooks and Frameworks
 - Interactive sessions covering various aspects of cybersecurity
 - Topics include incident response playbooks, risk assessment frameworks, cybersecurity best practices
 ---
-## Sensible Cyber Solutions: Practical Approaches to Security
+## Sensible Cyber Solutions:
+Practical Approaches to Security
 - Comprehensive range of services offered by Sensible Cyber Solutions
 - Emphasis on effective communication and understanding of security measures
 ---
-## Effective Solutions: Bridging the Gap Between Threats and Business Units
+## Effective Solutions:
+Bridging the Gap Between Threats and Business Units
 - Importance of consuming threat intelligence and relaying relevant information
 - Bridging the gap between threats and business units for effective security measures
 ---